Textbook/Part 2/Chapter 6

 Ruptured Thoracic Aortic Aneurysm

-• Ruptured 6Thoracic Aortic: very high early mortality; TEVAR is preferred for descending rTAA when anatomically feasible due to lower perioperative morbidity vs open repair; open repair for unsuitable anatomy, infection, or genetic aortopathy.
+• Ruptured 6Thoracic Aortic: very high early mortality; thoracic endovascular aortic repair (TEVAR) is preferred for descending rTAA when anatomically feasible due to lower perioperative morbidity vs open repair; open repair for unsuitable anatomy, infection, or genetic aortopathy.

 • Technical: Rapid proximal seal; intentional LSA coverage acceptable in emergencies with planned revascularization when indicated; apply spinal cord protection principles as feasible.
 For vascular trauma management principles, see 16EVTM.